antor44/Audio-Transcription/README.md

 **Q: What quality of transcription can I expect when using only a low-level processor?**

-A: This Chrome extension program is based on WhisperLive, which is based on `faster-whisper`, a highly optimized implementation of OpenAI's Whisper AI.
+**A**: This Chrome extension program is based on WhisperLive, which is based on `faster-whisper`, a highly optimized implementation of OpenAI's Whisper AI.
 The performance of the transcription largely depends on this software.
 For English, you can expect very good transcriptions of video or audio streams even on low-end or older PCs, including those that are at least 10 years old (Intel Haswell).
 You can easily configure the application with models such as `small.en` or `base.en`, which offer excellent transcriptions for English.
 However, transcriptions of other major languages are not as good with small models, and minority languages do not perform well at all.
 For these, you will need a better CPU or a supported GPU.

 **Q: Some transcribed texts are difficult to read because words keep changing, and some phrases disappear or appear to be cut off.
 Why does this happen?**

-A: The extension displays the transcription output generated by the WhisperLive server, which approximates real-time transcription using incremental decoding.
+**A**: The extension displays the transcription output generated by the WhisperLive server, which approximates real-time transcription using incremental decoding.
 In this approach, the most recent audio chunk is transcribed quickly and then repeatedly reprocessed as additional context becomes available.
 As a result, previously generated words may be revised or replaced, causing visible changes in the displayed text.

 This behavior is inherent to Whisper-based models.
 Whisper was originally designed for batch transcription rather than low-latency streaming, so when it is adapted for real-time usage the intermediate results can be unstable.